Our People and Teams

 Under Gail’s leadership, Weber Shandwick has won nearly 100 Cannes Lions in partnership with leading brands.
 She has served on three juries at the Cannes Lions International Festival-of-Creativity: President of the PR jury, 2012; a member of the inaugural Glass Lions jury, which celebrates work that breaks through gender bias and stereotypes, 2014; and a member of the Titanium jury, 2018.
 In 2020, Gail won PR Agency Head in Campaign’s inaugural U.S. Agency-of-the-Year awards.
 In 2019, she was honored twice by PRWeek as US Agency Professional of the Year and Global Agency Professional-of-the-Year.
 Gail and her husband have two daughters and live in New York.

 Jerri Johnson began her volunteer efforts with Komen in 2003 and most recently with the Los Angeles County Affiliate as board president.
-She is an 18 year survivor of stage 4 inflammatory breast cancer and thriver living with metastatic disease.
+She is a 21 year survivor of stage 4 inflammatory breast cancer and thriver living with metastatic disease.
 Jerri is an operations executive with over 25 years of experience in the start-up, turnaround, and improvement of organizations in national and international settings.
 She has demonstrated success in building and leading top-performing teams focused on exceeding organizational goals.
-She is currently employed with The Walt Disney Company as Executive Director, Business Technology.
-Prior to Disney she was a Partner at Ernst & Young leading the ecommerce practice and strategic global accounts.
+She is currently employed with Sony Pictures Entertainment as a VP of Workforce Management Technology.
+Prior to joining Sony Pictures Entertainment, she was an executive at The Walt Disney Company and Partner at Ernst & Young leading the ecommerce practice and strategic global accounts.
 Jerri has a Bachelor of Science in Business from Miami University.

-Christina Minnis is global head of Acquisition Finance and co-head of the Americas Credit Finance Group at Goldman Sachs.
+Christina Minnis is global head of Global Head of Credit Finance and Global Head of Acquisition Finance at Goldman Sachs.